YSakaiGH/mitotic_chromatin_motion/README.md

 The file "polymer.init" is the initial coordination file for chromatins and condensins.

 One calculation usually takes several hours.\
-An example output is shown in the output.dat file, \
+An example output is shown in the "test.vtf" file, \
 where the first, second, and third columns are s, x-coordinates, and y-coordinates, respectively.

 Since the code is written in Fortran, it should be executed on a machine with a Fortran compiler installed.